mihatfield/mhatfield-readme/README.md

 ## License
->I stole this concept from some Engineering manager at Netflix so whatever license he used is what I'm using.
+>I ~~stole~~ reused this concept from some Engineering manager at Netflix so whatever license he used is what I'm using.